zvolin/go-libp2p/p2p/host/resource-manager/README.md

 // The resource manager expects a limiter, se we create one from our limits. limiter := rcmgr.NewFixedLimiter(limits)

-// (Optional if you want metrics) Construct the OpenCensus metrics reporter. str, err := rcmgrObs.NewStatsTraceReporter() if err != nil {
+// (Optional if you want metrics) rcmgrObs.MustRegisterWith(prometheus.DefaultRegisterer) str, err := rcmgrObs.NewStatsTraceReporter()
+if err != nil {
   panic(err)